-Hurricane Sam swirls over the Atlantic, while Tropical Storm Victor forecast to form soon
+Hurricane Sam swirls over the Atlantic, while Tropical Storm Victor is forecast to form soon

 Sam, currently

 As of 11 a.m.
-Eastern time Monday, Sam was still a Category 4 major hurricane with maximum winds of 130 mph.
-It was moving northwest at 9 mph, and was situated several hundred miles east-northeast of the Leeward Islands.
+Eastern time Monday, Sam was still a Category 4 hurricane with maximum winds of 130 mph.
+It was moving northwest at 9 mph and was situated several hundred miles east-northeast of the Leeward Islands.

 Sam is generating large swells by the Leeward Islands, which could spread to the Virgin Islands, Puerto Rico, Hispaniola, the Bahamas and Bermuda by Thursday or Friday.
-The National Hurricane Center stated significant swells could reach U.S. East coast and Atlantic Canada by the weekend.
+The National Hurricane Center stated that significant swells could reach the U.S. East Coast and Atlantic Canada by the weekend.
 Beachgoers should be aware of potentially life-threatening surf and rip currents.

-On ordinary infrared satellite, Sam appeared less structured than it did over the weekend when winds peaked at 155 mph.
+On ordinary infrared satellite, Sam appeared less structured than it did over the weekend, when winds peaked at 155 mph.
 It appears Sam is undergoing an “eyewall replacement cycle,” during which the existing eyewall, or annulus of extreme wind and thunderstorm activity encircling the eye, withers and disintegrates while being swallowed by a new eyewall that contracts and takes its place.
 The initial stages of that process were visible on microwave satellite imagery, which is able to penetrate beneath a storm’s regime of overcast.

 Eyewall replacement cycles generally reduce the speed of the maximum winds but expand their area.
 During the last eyewall replacement cycle, Sam’s zone of hurricane-force winds jumped from 30 miles radially outward from the center to 40.